Wells Fargo employee found dead 4 days after scanning into work

 "To hear she's been sitting at the desk like that would make me feel sick," a worker told ABC News 12.
 "And nobody did anything.
 That's how she spent her last moments."

-In a statement provided to CBS News affiliate AZFamily, Wells Fargo said:
+In a statement provided to CBS News, Wells Fargo said they are "deeply saddened" by the loss of their colleague Denise Prudhomme:

-"We are deeply saddened by the tragic loss of our colleague at our Tempe office.
-Our thoughts and prayers are with their family and loved ones during this difficult time.
-Counselors, through our Employee Assistance Consulting service, are available to support our employees.
-We are fully cooperating with the Tempe Police Department in their investigation and will direct all further questions to them."
+"Our thoughts are with her family and loved ones, and we are in contact to ensure they are well supported during this difficult time.
+We are committed to the safety and wellness of our workforce and are reviewing our own internal procedures after this event.
+Counselors are available to support any employees impacted by this event."